Luthaf/rascaline/docs/src/index.rst

 Overview of Rascaline's Documentation
 =====================================

-The Rascaline Documentation covers everything you need to know about rascaline.
+This documentation covers everything you need to know about rascaline.
 It comprises of the following five broad sections:

 - :ref:`userdoc-get-started`